citp/privacy-policy-historical/u/um/umu/umuc.edu.md

 Generally, the university does not automatically collect the identity of individual users of or visitors to university websites.
 The university uses personally identifiable information, provided by you, such as name and contact information, to respond to requests for information about university services, opportunities, and events and to provide information about new university services, opportunities, and events.

-If you are asked to provide personal information on a university website, you will be notified of
+If you are asked to provide personal information on a university website form, you will be notified of

   * the purpose for which the personal information is collected (for example, you may be asked to provide contact information so the university can respond to a request for more information)
   * any specific consequences for refusing to provide the information